MawadhSait/7-weatherApp/README.md

 # 7-weatherApp
- using javascript and weather api
+ using javascript and OpenWeather api